 Ill-Defined Space provides analysis of activities, policies, and businesses in the space sector.
-The purpose of these analyses is to bring some definition and clarity for a sector with many stakeholders, missions, and businesses.
-Appreciably Aware articles are free and typically posted once a week, while paid subscribers receive three Hyper-Aware analyses each week and have access to the Hyper-Aware archives.
+These analyses attempt to bring some definition and clarity to a sector with many stakeholders, missions, and businesses.

 Ill-Defined Space is written by me, John Holst.

 If you've ever asked the following question, "What is this commercial space industry thing?" then welcome to my world.
 I will never have the answer to that question, but I do offer insights based on my industry experience and observations.
 I've tried defining, decrypting, deciphering, analyzing, and then translating the endless stream of the world's space industry activities, policies, and press releases.
 I've experienced varying degrees of success in my attempts to do so.

 The upshot is that if you want thoughtful, occasionally useful, observations about the world's space industry, then you may want to read my analyses.